 - Offer something in return if necessary.
 Given how aggressive this method is, you cannot expect that people will go down easily.

-Although this is a somewhat obsolete white hat link building method, it still work nicely in some cases.
+Although this is a somewhat obsolete white hat cannabis link building method, it still works nicely in some cases.

-Certain niches have a lot of websites with resource pages.
-In others this method is simply not possible.
+Particular niches have a lot of websites with resource pages.
+In others, this method is simply not possible.

 Resource pages are lists with the most useful blogs and articles within that particular industry.